 MGA's National Liquor Committee, led by Management Committee President George Kovits, has once again been very active in pursuing a myriad of matters and issues effecting members packaged liquor business.
 With more than 1200 members nationally having a packaged liquor license, the MGA National Liquor Committee has an important role to play in working with relevant state governments and bureaucrats to minimise the risk of any regulatory and red tape impacts on members businesses.
 The MGA National Liquor Committee is to be commended for the high level of engagement it has with our industry, industry stakeholders and state governments.
 We thank the MGA Liquor Committee for their valuable time, enthusiasm and insights.

 SIGNIFICANT CHANGES

 There are no significant changes other than those described in the Review of Operations.
-As at year end, the number of employees were 13 Part Time staff and 9 Full Time staff

 EVENTS SUBSEQUENT TO THE END OF THE FINANCIAL YEAR